-7.2 24-Hour Support
+7.2 Support

 In most instances, what you need to know about your product can be found in this manual.
 There are times when you may need more in-depth information or even emergency-type information.
-We provide 24-hour technical assistance on your product via a toll telephone call.
-For emergency help or detailed technical assistance, call
+We provide technical assistance on your product during normal business hours via the telephone.
+For emergency help outside normal business hours, please leave a message and a return phone number.
+We do listen to the messages regularly, even on weekends and if it is an emergency, we will do our best to return the call as promptly as possible.
+(574) 218-6547